 I literally live five minutes from my work, the supermarket, parks, Lake Wendouree, cafes and shops and we are spoilt for choice of schools and walking tracks.
 It feels like the perfect location to raise a family.

 All my memories of growing up are here in Ballarat.
 It’s funny to look at how much it changed in that time but also how much it’s the same.
 The old buildings lining Sturt Street offer the city so much charm and character.”

 Where are your favourite Ballarat haunts to eat?

-For dinner, we head to The Forge but if it’s a child-free night, I’m going to Moon and Mountain or The Pub with Two Names.”
+For dinner, we head to The Forge but if it’s a child-free night, I’m going to Moon and Mountain.”

 “Lake Wendouree is something I try not to take for granted.
 I feel so lucky that we have such a beautiful location for walks, picnics, chasing ducks, people watching and playing.
 The little boat sheds are an Instagrammer’s dream.
 The secret is that I’m desperate to own a yacht, join the yacht club and sail my boat on the lake.
 The trouble is, I get motion sickness!”

 “Sometimes all you need is a really good blank wall and the car park opposite Target (in Doveton Street South) actually has some great walls.
 Fed Uni is such an interesting building and has many little secret spots to take photos.
 But my hottest tip is, if you’re looking for a pink wall that rivals the Paul Smith building in Melrose Avenue, Los Angeles, go to Middy’s Data & Electrical Wholesaler (101 Mair St East).
 Boom!”